A modeler's guide to studying the resilience of social-technical-environmental systems: A methodology for resilience modeling and research question refinement

 Such thresholds depend, as the choice of the sustainant itself, on the perspective and interests of the observer who has to define an \textit{acceptable range} for the sustainant.
 Correspondingly, an \textit{acceptable recovery time} should be defined.

-E.g., a fish stock may recover 50 years after a collapse; however, this is not relevant for someone aiming to evaluate the risks of investments into the fishery industry that is dependant on this resource on much shorter time scales.
+For instance, a fish stock may recover 50 years after a collapse; however, this is not relevant for someone aiming to evaluate the risks of investments into the fishery industry that is dependant on this resource on much shorter time scales.
 Again, the boundary choice (here only to model the fish population and describe the fishery as an external factor) leads to the population size being the chosen sustainant, specified by an acceptable recovery time motivated by the concern for the fishery industry.

 As another example, consider a social network.
 A possible sustainant could be that every individual has at least one connection to another individual.
 This sustainant would be a property of the system's structure.
 An appropriate recovery time could for instance consider how long an individual can endure social isolation without developing mental illness.
+Of course, this could also differ from individual to individual.